Ajfriel86/ReelOfFortune/README.md

 The second page, or game page, displays the game.
 The third page has a contact form.
 The last page, which is only displayed once the form is submitted, displays a thank you message once the form has been submitted.
+The site was made using HTML, CSS, and JavaScript.
+I opted to create the JavaScript code using the programming paradigm, Object Orientated Programming, or O.O.P.

 ---